tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 ## Add proper persistence support

-Last step today is to add proper persistence support.
+The Last step today is to add proper persistence support.

 A large step with lots of moving parts